Cessna 150: Development

-Development of the Model 150 began in the mid-1950s with the decision by Cessna Aircraft to produce a successor to the popular Cessna 140 which finished production in 1951.
-The main changes in the 150 design were the use of tricycle landing gear, which is easier to learn to use than the tailwheel landing gear of the Cessna 140, and replacing the rounded wingtips and horizontal and vertical stabilizers with more modern, squared-off profiles.
-In addition, the narrow, hinged wing flaps of the 140 were replaced by larger, far more effective Fowler flaps.
+In the mid-1950s, Cessna Aircraft Company began development of a successor to the popular Cessna 140 which finished production in 1951.
+The resulting 142 was based on the 140, but had tricycle landing gear, which gives the aircraft more docile ground handling than the tailwheel landing gear of the 140; Cessna also replaced the rounded tips of the wings and empennage with more modern-looking, squared-off tips, and the narrow, hinged wing flaps of the 140 were replaced by larger, far more effective Fowler flaps.

-The Cessna 150 prototype first flew on September 12, 1957, with production commencing in September 1958 at Cessna's Wichita, Kansas, plant.
+The Cessna 142 prototype first flew on September 12, 1957, shortly before the aircraft was renamed to Model 150 in October.
+Production commenced in September 1958 at Cessna's Wichita, Kansas, plant.
 1,764 aircraft were also produced by Reims Aviation under license in France.
-These French manufactured 150s were designated Reims F-150, the "F" indicating they were built in France.
+These French manufactured 150s were designated Reims F150 or Reims-Cessna F150, the "F" indicating they were built in France.

 American-made 150s were all produced with the Continental O-200-A engine of 100 hp.
 Most Reims-built aircraft are powered by a Continental O-200-A built under license by Rolls-Royce, but some have the Rolls-Royce-built version of the Continental O-240-A.

 All models from 1966 onwards have larger doors and increased baggage space.
 With the 1967 Model 150G, the doors were bowed outwards 1.5 in on each side to provide more cabin elbow room.

 The 150 was succeeded in the summer of 1977 by the closely related Cessna 152.
 The 152 is more economical to operate due to the increased TBO (time between overhaul) of the Lycoming O-235 engine.
 The 152 had its flap travel limited to 30 degrees, from the 150's 40 degree flap deflection, for better climb with full flaps and the maximum certified gross weight was increased from 1,600 lb (726 kg) on the 150 to 1670 lb (757 kg) on the 152.
 Production of the 152 ended in 1985 when manufacturing of all Cessna piston singles was suspended.

 Production

 A total of 22,138 Cessna 150s were built in the United States, including 21,404 Commuters and 734 Aerobats.
-Reims Aviation completed 1,764 F-150s, of which 1,428 were Commuters and 336 were Aerobats.
-A Reims affiliate in Argentina also assembled 47 F-150s, including 38 Commuters and 9 Aerobats.
+Reims Aviation completed 1,764 F150s, of which 1,428 were Commuters and 336 were Aerobats.
+A Reims affiliate in Argentina also assembled 47 F150s, including 38 Commuters and 9 Aerobats.

-Of all the Cessna 150-152 models, the 1966 model year was the most plentiful with 3,067 1966 Cessna 150s produced.
+Of all the Cessna 150/152 models, the 1966 model year was the most plentiful with 3,067 1966 Cessna 150s produced.
 This was the first year the aircraft featured a swept tail fin, increased baggage area and electrically operated flaps.